Duinrahaic/VRCPictureToClipboard/README.md

 ## Contributions

-[jangxx](https://github.com/jangxx): For enhancing the program work as a tray application, adding SteamVR integration, and for the logo.
+[jangxx](https://github.com/jangxx): For enhancing the program to work as a tray application, adding SteamVR integration, and for the logo.